frnrbt/ondorse-home/index.md

-          Have you ever worried about being late on freezing the assets of one of your customers ?
+          Have you ever worried about being late on freezing the assets of one of your customers?
 Ondorse pushes you alerts in case of a true asset freeze match involving a connection (UBO, shareholder or legal representative) associated with one of your customers.
 With our screening tool fed with permanently refreshed information, you can now immediately comply